Neil Landon: Fat Mattress

+Later career

 After a spell in the U.S., Landon returned in 1972 to live in the UK where he put together a new band, 'Mainhorse Airline'.
 The group was short-lived however, and in 1974 Landon relocated to Hamburg, Germany where as 'Neil Landon and Friends', he quickly established a following.
 In September 1975 Landon's first German recording, a solo album produced by ex-Rattle Achim Reichel, was released.
 Two more albums, this time credited to the 'Neil Landon Band', followed as well as two more solo albums.

+He was also a featured member of German Rock'n'Roll Revival band "Rudolf Rock & die Schocker" using the stage name "Glitzer Glatze".
+They were quite well-known in Germany, supporting among others Jerry Lee Lewis on his 1978 German tour.
+He sang on several LPs and 45s with this group.

 Throughout the 1980s and 1990s Landon continued to be involved in a wide range of musical projects, including a 1982, Klaus Voormann produced single, "One of the Big Boys"; stage appearances as lead singer with Klaus Gerlach's rock horror troupe; with the 'Neil Landon Five'; with Noel Redding at Hamburg's 'Fabrik' club in 1997; and in starring roles in the musicals, Let's Twist and Jailhouse in 1998 and 1999.

 In the spring of 2001 Landon's solo show, 'Musical Highlights', was a success with audiences, and in the summer of that year he appeared with his own new 'Neil Landon Band'.